-As at December 31, 2022 and 2021, PLC has a Service Agreement with Belle wherein the latter shall provide services to support the operations of the casino license from PAGCOR.
+As at December 31, 2023 and 2022, PLC has a Service Agreement with Belle wherein the latter shall provide services to support the operations of the casino license from PAGCOR.
 Belle shall likewise provide sufficient personnel and other resources for accounting and administrative functions.
-Management and service fees amounting to ₱54.0 million in 2022, 2021 (and 2020) were presented as part of "Outside services" under general and administrative expenses in the consolidated statements of comprehensive income.
+Service fees amounting to ₱54.0 million in 2023, 2022 and 2021 were presented as part of "Outside services" under general and administrative expenses in the consolidated statements of comprehensive income.